sonic-net/SONiC/doc/otn/sonic-otn hld.md

 * Optical Amplifier (OA): amplify the optical signal to a higher power level to increase the transmission distance over optical fiber.
 * Wavelength Selective Switch (WSS): dynamically route specific wavelengths of light to different directions.
 * Optical Supervisory Channel (OSC): channel used for transmitting management, control information alongside the payload channels.
-* Variable Optical Attenuator (VOA): attenuate optical signal power level
+* Variable Optical Attenuator (VOA): attenuate optical signal power level.
-* Optical Channel Monitor (OCM): OCM is used to monitor and analyze the optical spectrum of optical signals
+* Optical Channel Monitor (OCM): OCM is used to monitor and analyze the optical spectrum of optical signals.
-* Optical Time-Domain Reflectometer (OTDR): OTDR is used to measure the attenuation and reflection losses along the fiber.
+* Optical Time-Domain Reflectometer (OTDR): OTDR is used to measure the attenuation and reflection loss along the fiber.

 <img src="../../images/otn/optical-linecard-and-components.png" alt="optical linecard and component" style="zoom: 35%;" />

 The control unit (CU) is the main control plane component of the optical transport network device.
 The OTN device's NOS runs on the CU, and interacts with optical linecar's autonomous systems which are MUC software or embedded operating system.
 A typical optical NOS architecture on CU has four layers:
-* Northbound applications layer: provides Restconf, Netconf, GNMi, CLI and SNMP interfaces
+* Northbound applications layer: provides Restconf, Netconf, gNMI, CLI and SNMP interfaces
-* System applications layer: provides message handler, optical control, management network, in-service software upgrade, managers etc.
+* System applications layer: provides message handler, optical control, management network, in-service software upgrade, and configuration managers, etc.
 * Hardware Abstraction layer (HAL): provides hardware abstraction layer for optical linecard, FAN, PSU, EEPROM, etc.
 * Linux kernel layer: provides Linux kernel and network stack